-Remember when Muscle Food voted Ely as the third worst first foodie hot spot in the UK?
+Remember when Muscle Food Magazine voted Ely as the third worst first foodie hot spot in the UK?
 I do.
 In fact, I wrote a rebuttal about it here.

 Lets take a look at why Ely (in my opinion) is a real foodie hub.